aaaaronlin/open_vins/ReadMe.md

 rosrun ov_eval error_singlerun none test_run1_est.txt truth/test_run1.txt
 ```

 These additions are working with OpenVINS v2.2.
 Large developments have been made with v2.3, and the PCMSCKF will need to be adjusted.
-Please see the PC-Apps Readme for details on setup and integration with AirSim and PC-Apps.
+Please see the PC-Apps Readme for details on installation and integration with AirSim and PC-Apps.

+## News / Events

+* **July 7, 2020** - Released zero velocity update for vehicle applications and direct initialization when standing still.
+See [PR#79](https://github.com/rpng/open_vins/pull/79) for details.
+* **May 18, 2020** - Released secondary pose graph example repository [ov_secondary](https://github.com/rpng/ov_secondary) based on [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
+OpenVINS now publishes marginalized feature track, feature 3d position, and first camera intrinsics and extrinsics.
+See [PR#66](https://github.com/rpng/open_vins/pull/66) for details and discussion.
+* **April 3, 2020** - Released [v2.0](https://github.com/rpng/open_vins/releases/tag/v2.0) update to the codebase with some key refactoring, ros-free building, improved dataset support, and single inverse depth feature representation.
+Please check out the [release page](https://github.com/rpng/open_vins/releases/tag/v2.0) for details.
+* **January 21, 2020** - Our paper has been accepted for presentation in [ICRA 2020](https://www.icra2020.org/).
+We look forward to seeing everybody there!
+We have also added links to a few videos of the system running on different datasets.
+* **October 23, 2019** - OpenVINS placed first in the [IROS 2019 FPV Drone Racing VIO Competition
+](http://rpg.ifi.uzh.ch/uzh-fpv.html).
+We will be giving a short presentation at the [workshop](https://wp.nyu.edu/workshopiros2019mav/) at 12:45pm in Macau on November 8th.
+* **October 1, 2019** - We will be presenting at the [Visual-Inertial Navigation: Challenges and Applications
+](http://udel.edu/~ghuang/iros19-vins-workshop/index.html) workshop at [IROS 2019](https://www.iros2019.org/).
+The submitted workshop paper can be found at [this](http://udel.edu/~ghuang/iros19-vins-workshop/papers/06.pdf) link.
+* **August 21, 2019** - Open sourced [ov_maplab](https://github.com/rpng/ov_maplab) for interfacing OpenVINS with the [maplab](https://github.com/ethz-asl/maplab) library.
+* **August 15, 2019** - Initial release of OpenVINS repository and documentation website!

 ## Project Features